Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1970 - The Kawahara House, 6 Shadow Lane, Rolling Hills Estates CA. Commissioned in 1969.
 They later added a new master suite, designed by Ellwood associate James Tyler, entered by a glass bridge and opening to the pool.
 Sold in 2011 to Lee Byrna.
 Color photo by Michael Locke.

-Year unknown - Brettauer Apartments, Los Angeles.
+Year unknown - The Brettauer Apartments, Los Angeles CA. Status unknown.

 Sources include: Craig Ellwood: In the Spirit of the Time, by Alfonso Perez-Mendez; California Modern: The Architecture of Craig Ellwood, by Neil Jackson; Adam Ellwood; Erin Ellwood; Making LA Modern, by Michael Boyd.